projectinnovatenewark/csx2/lessons/students/7_environment_setup/pi_environment_setup.md

 When you know you are in the right working directory, go ahead and paste those commands into your terminal.

 You will then be prompted to enter your Github credentials.
 Enter your username when prompted and then hit enter.
 Then you can enter your password.
-> Don't be worried if nothing is showeing in your terminal when you enter the password,that is for privacy reasons.
+> Don't be worried if nothing is showing in your terminal when you enter the password, that is for privacy reasons.

 <div ><h4>Error Handling</h4></div>